 The AID Demonstration program provides funding as an incentive for eligible entities to accelerate the implementation and adoption of innovation in highway transportation projects.
 FHWA expects approximately \$10 million to be made available for AID grants in each of fiscal years 2016 through 2020.
-In 2018, Missouri received four AID grants totaling \$3,220,268. https://www.fhwa.dot.gov/innovation/grants/projects/
+Missouri has received two AID grants totaling \$1.7 million.